Perspective | Olympic leaders hail the power of the Games. It’s time to use it for some good.

 For months, organizations from around the world tied to the Olympics have been failing, apologizing and trumpeting a new day.
 Well, the remorseful ones have.
 Others remain aloof or practice negligence.
 Their reckoning is coming.

 Valieva’s saga could be a watershed moment.
-History won’t blame her for failing, brand her as a choker, or consider her the sole culprit if she’s deemed guilty of taking a performance enhancer.
+History won’t blame her for failing, brand her as a choker or consider her the sole culprit if she’s deemed guilty of taking a performance enhancer.
 The lead villain will be Russia for its heartless approach to figure skating.

 The final judgment of her testing positive for a banned substance will take time.
 It’s not too soon to criticize the actions of a program that trained and then tossed aside the young phenom.

 On Friday, Thomas Bach couldn’t ignore it.
-The International Olympic Committee president called out Valieva’s “entourage," led by coach Eteri Tutberidze, for appearing to be angry as the crushed figure skater left the ice after a disastrous free skate.
+The president of the International Olympic Committee called out Valieva’s “entourage,” led by coach Eteri Tutberidze, for appearing to be angry as the crushed figure skater left the ice after a disastrous free skate.

-“When I afterwards saw how she was received by her closest entourage with what appeared to be a tremendous coldness," Bach said.
-“It was chilling to see this, rather than giving her comfort, rather than try to help her, you could feel this chilling atmosphere, this distance.
-And if you were interpreting the body language it was worse because it was some kind of dismissive gestures I saw there on TV.”
+“When I afterwards saw how she was received by her closest entourage with what appeared to be a tremendous coldness,” Bach said, “it was chilling to see this.
+Rather than giving her comfort, rather than try to help her, you could feel this chilling atmosphere, this distance, and if you were interpreting the body language, it was worse because it was some kind of dismissive gestures I saw there on TV.”

 Bach seemed legitimately concerned.
 But it was a cunning move as well to admonish the coach and downplay the IOC’s role in enabling the fiasco.
 Olympic leadership failed Valieva, too, with its longtime cockamamie special treatment of a serial doping nation.
 In addition, the Court of Arbitration for Sport failed for making the decision that opened the door for all this nonsense.

-Bach was referring to Valieva’s dubious support team when he said: “The people who are responsible for this … they will be held responsible for this in the right way, and when I say in the right way, the strongest possible way.”
+Bach was referring to Valieva’s dubious support team when he said: “The people who are responsible for this … they will be held responsible for this in the right way.
+And when I say in the right way, the strongest possible way.”

 If Bach had any self-awareness, he would have offered stronger words of introspection and trustworthy promises of accountability for the IOC’s shortcomings.
 Bach and the IOC may not have been cold to Valieva on Thursday night.
 But they left the teenager out in the cold, acting like they were doing her a favor all the while.